lamaabdeldayem/Color-Detection/README.md

-# Video Processing Project with OpenCV and PIL
+# Video Processing Project with OpenCV and PIL 🎥⚽

-This project demonstrates the detection of a yellow ball in a video using OpenCV and PIL.
+This project demonstrates the detection of a yellow ball in a video using **OpenCV** and **PIL**.
 The code applies color-based masking and identifies the bounding box of the detected object, then draws the bounding box around the object in the video frames.

-## Requirements
+## Requirements 📦

 To run the project, you need to install the required dependencies using `pip`: